Here’s an overview of some notable changes and enhancements:

 - Publish valid HTML5 documents by simply flipping a preference switch.
 Textile markup and Textpattern tags will render their output accordingly.
 XHTML will certainly stay an equally supported document type.

 - A new default theme with modern HTML5 markup and responsive design by Phil Wareham.
 Besides showcasing modern front-end techniques the theme demonstrates a thoroughly annotated choice of basic usage patterns for Textpattern template tags.

 - Textile 2.3 with HTML5 support and various other improvements.

 - More AJAX goodness in the admin-side: Saving articles or section will work without page reloads, basically making them so snappy that some early testers even missed the split-second reload flash…

 Textpattern 4.5 will require PHP 5.2 or better and will no longer run on servers with PHP 4.x.
 Plugins which introduce or amend functionalities on the admin-side may need a few changes in order to mould into the AJAX-driven parts of the user interface.

 Try for yourself!

-and set up a test site—but keep in mind that this is still work in progress and may contain bugs or even break so don’t use it on productions sites.
+Fetch the current development version and set up a test site—but keep in mind that this is still work in progress and may contain bugs or even break so don’t use it on productions sites.

 If you happen to stumble over a bug or want to suggest an enhancement please file an issue.